We may get commissions for purchases made through links in this post.

 - Right-click on the page and choose “translate to English”

 - Search the page for “DN 7 (Pitesti – Rm.
 Valcea)”

 That should give you the current road status.

 Is driving the Transfagarasan dangerous?

 The Transfagarasan is as safe to drive as any other mountain road.
-If you’re not used to mountain driving, it could be a “white knuckles” sort of experience.
+If you’re not used to mountain driving, it could be a “white knuckles” experience.
 Lots of switchbacks and curves, so you have to keep your hands on the steering wheel and your eyes on the road.

-Unfortunately, the road seems to attract a lot of sports car.
+Unfortunately, the road seems to attract a lot of sports cars.
 Some of these drivers seem to think they’re Jeremy Clarkson himself, trying to drive as fast as they can along the curves.
 On the plus side, at least they’re fast and don’t block your way.

 All in all, the road didn’t feel particularly unsafe to me.
 It actually felt safer than driving on some Romanian roads.
 At least on the Transfagarasan people drive more slowly.
 On other roads, it seemed like Romanian drivers just hit the pedal and take over your vehicle, with utter and total disregard for road conditions.